 An 18-unit, permanent, supportive housing program designed to assist transitioning young adults 18-24 obtain and maintain independent, permanent housing.
-The complex consists of individual studio apartments in a small housing complex comprised of four buildings, adjacent but separate from the Fred Finch Youth Center campus.
+The complex consists of individual studio apartments in a small housing complex comprised of three buildings, adjacent but separate from the Fred Finch campus.
 The setting is very suburban, on a quiet street in Oakland, CA.

 Tenants pay 30% of their gross income towards rent.
 Any services tenants receive are voluntary.
-Nearly 40% of Coolidge Court tenants are enrolled in college with a vast majority of tenants working part-time (25 to 30 hours per week), in school part-time, or a combination of the two activities at any given time.
-Most jobs tend to be in mailroom settings or offices, or doing baking or massage–employment areas with which the vocational rehabilitation department has significant experience.
-Of those participants in school, many are studying computer-related topics, the trades, or are in film school.
-There are 1 to 2 move-outs per year, with tenants having an average length of stay of 4 to 5 years.
+Nearly 40% of Coolidge Court tenants are invested in furthering their education with a vast majority of tenants working part or full-time (25 to 30 hours per week), in school part-time, or a combination of the two activities at any given time.
+Most jobs tend to be in retail settings or with security guard companies.
+Of those participants in school, many are studying creative arts, psychology and health care topics.
+There are 1 to 2 move-outs per year.

 For more information, contact Program Director Charles Houston at 510-336-9250.